 Step 2: Get Certified

-- Get advanced certification.
-The NAMP Master Loan Processor (NAMP-MLP) certification is for those looking to advance in loan processing and has the same requirements as the NAMP-CPP, plus 12 more hours of training.
+The NAMP Master Loan Processor (NAMP-MLP) certification is for those looking to advance in loan processing, and it has the same requirements as the NAMP-CPP, plus 12 more hours of training.

 Step 3: Join an Organization